Alfthrpy/storage-checking/README.md

 ## Installation

-To use this program, you need Python installed on your machine. or you can download executable file in Release
+To use this program, you need Python installed on your machine.
+Alternatively, you can [download the executable file](https://github.com/Alfthrpy/storage-checking/releases/download/storage-cheking/check_storage.exe) from the Releases page.

 ## Usage with cloning project